 Sentence connectors are used to connect two sentences together.
-They are joined by a full-stop connectors.

-(period) or semi-colon, and are followed by a comma.
-The following are examples of sentence sentence.
+They are joined by a full-stop (period) or semi-colon, and are followed by a comma.
+The following are examples of sentence connectors.

-• Transition signals are very useful; however, they should not be used to begin every compare signals and addition signals.

-• Contrast signals are one type of transition signals.
-In addition, there are others such as compare signals and addition signals.

-• There are three main ways to improve cohesion in your writing.
+- Transition signals are very useful.
+However, they should not be used to begin every sentence. - Transition signals are very useful; however, they should not be used to begin every sentence. - Contrast signals are one type of transition signals.
+In addition, there are others such as compare signals and addition signals. - There are three main ways to improve cohesion in your writing.
 First, you can use transition signals.

 Clause connectors are used to connect two clauses together to form one sentence.

 They are joined by a comma.
 The following are examples of clause connectors.